corefan/xenko-docs/manual/ui/editor.md

 ![UI asset properties](media/ui-editor-visual-tree.png)

-The number of children an element has is indicated after its name in parentheses.
+The number in parentheses indicates the number of children an element has.
 Some elements, such as buttons, can only have one child.

 You can drag and drop elements inside the visual tree to re-order them.

-### Move an element to a new group

-Right-click the element and select **Group into**.
+To move an element to a new group, right-click the element and select **Group into**.
 For example, to create a new grid and move an element into it, right-click the element and select **Group into > Grid**.

 ![Group into grid](media/group-into-grid.png)